paulboone/sam-subjobserver/README.md

 Each project should run from its own database, so make sure you ask for a unique database_id to place in your config files.

-## Running on Frank
+## Running on CRC

-Running your job on frank will take two steps: 1) queuing the work on the subjobserver and then 2) running a qsub file to load workers on the HPC cluster.
+Running your job on CRC will take two steps: 1) queuing the work on the subjobserver and then 2) running a slurm file to load workers on the H2P cluster.

 ### Queueing the work